 This utility will display the active measurement's data in text list format on the display of the PNA (and PXI VNA) and allows immediate printing of the text data.
 This is very similar to the feature that the 875x and 872x families had.
 When run, the data list will be immediately displayed.
 It shows the point number, frequency (or other X-axis value), and data (or data pair.)
 The data can be updated either manually or continuously at a rate of about twice per second.
 An always-on-top "View" button is available so that the data list can be quickly accessed if it is minimized.
 If the data list is "behind" the PNA application, the "View" button may have to be clicked twice.
 Download this 36KB executable.
 For convenience, it is recommended that this be accessed as a macro.

 This utility is designed to measure sweep and data transfer speeds using COM/DCOM (GPIB is not supported.)
 The user can choose sweep cycle time, data transfer time, or a combination of both.
 Data can be transferred in Real32 or Variant formats, and either scalar or complex data can be selected.
-The user can select the start/stop frequencies, bandwidth, and number of points, as well as the number of loops to perform (more loops gives better timing accuracies.)
-While designed mainly to run on an external PC, this will also work within the PNA itself.
+The user can select the start/stop frequencies, bandwidth, and number of points, as well as the number of loops to perform (more loops gives slightly better timing accuracies.)
+While designed mainly for S-Parameters, you can measure many other configurations by manually setting up the VNA and then selecting "Use Existing Setup".
+The program can run on either an external PC or the PNA itself.
 A small help screen is provided.
-There are two versions available.
-The newer version now supports the FIFO mode but it also requires PNA firmware 8.40 or above.
-It also works on the PXI VNA, but only when run from the chassis' controller.
-Download the newer FIFO-capable version.
-The older version only requires firmware 6.04 or above but does not support FIFO.
-Download older version.
-Both are only about 100kB.
+There are two versions available; an older VB6 version and a newer .NET version.

 ECal Module Security Wipe for the PNA and PXIVNA